Derbyshire Data and Insight

 Take a look below at the key findings in the evaluation report and executive summary.

 Derbyshire Citizens Panel

-The Derbyshire Citizens Panel surveys approximately 3,000 people per year on topics such as their own participation in physical activity or organised sport.
+The Derbyshire Citizens Panel surveys approximately 3,000 people per year various topics which help to build a picture about life in Derbyshire.